What Happens When I Withdraw From Classes?

 *The return of Title IV Funds calculation is different from OCCs tuition refund calculation.

 How Do You Determine My Withdrawal Date?

 There are several types of withdrawal used to determine a student's withdrawal date.

-- Official withdrawal: A student is considered "officially withdrawn" if the Ocean County College Admissions and Records office is notified of an intent to withdraw either in writing (Add/Drop Form), by phone, or online through Ocean Cruiser.
+- Official withdrawal: A student is considered "officially withdrawn" if the Ocean County College Admissions and Records office is notified of an intent to withdraw either in writing (Add/Drop Form), by phone, or online through Ocean Connect.